compensate

 See the real contract language around this term

 A glossary definition helps, but actual risk usually lives in the surrounding clause.
-Upload the full document and BrieflyGo will map plain-English meaning, red flags, and next steps across the contract itself.
+Upload the full document and BrieflyGo will map plain-English meaning, red flags, and next steps.